-1. Assessment of impacts expected from the existing project (P), with the applicant's proposed mitigation and any conditions set by a federal land management agency; the existing project with any additional mitigation recommended by the staff (Ps); and any action alternative considered (A).
+1. Assessment of impacts expected from the existing project (P), with Holyoke's proposed mitigation and any conditions set by a federal land management agency; the existing project with any additional mitigation recommended by the staff (Ps); and any action alternative considered (A): The following symbols are used to generate three-character expressions to explain the degree (none, minor, moderate, or major), type (adverse or beneficial), and duration (long-or short-term) of impacts (for example, the expression 1BL indicates a minor, beneficial, long-term impact).